Water and development:conflict and governance

 Objectives and learning outcomes of the course

-The course provides a complement to the offering in environment and natural resources law, governance and development in an area that is increasingly central both in terms of conservation and use.
+The module provides a complement to the offering in environment and natural resources law, governance and development in an area that is increasingly central both in terms of conservation and use.

-At the end of the course, the student should be able to demonstrate:
+At the end of the module, the student should be able to demonstrate: